weyoss/redis-smq/docs/api/producer.md

 - `message` *(Message): Required.* Message instance.
 - `cb(err)` *(function): Required.* Callback function.

-Before publishing a message, make sure that:

-- The queue of the message does exist.
-- Messages with a priority are published to a priority queue.
-- Messages without priority are published to a LIFO queue.

-Otherwise, an error will be returned.

 ```javascript
 const { Message, Producer } = require('redis-smq');